10xyou/Discord-Raffle-Bot-For-EmeraldTCG-/README.md

 # 🎟️ Discord Raffle Bot for EmeraldTCG

-I built this bot for the biggest Pokémon Discord server (1000+ members), and it’s used daily!
+I built this bot for the Biggest Pokémon Discord server in Ireland (1000+ members), and it’s used daily!
 Users can start raffles, join spots, and track payments.
 It makes managing giveaways easy and interactive for the community. ⚡

 ---